codebysid/form-builder/README.md

   - Date
 - Drag and Drop on desktop/mobile to rearrange questions easily
 - Responsive for desktops/mobile devices
+- You can also view a table of all your form with "View your forms" button with preview and public url copy button which you can share with anyone
+- Preview button shows a preview just like to an end user
-- Preview and Fill the form
+- Publish Form button saves the form to the Db
-- Github Auth to authenticate (public form is under construciton)
+- Github Auth to authenticate and save forms accordingly to the DB